Contact Us for Detailed Information About Hair Transplantation and Free Consultancy!

 • Dandruff and Seborrheic Dermatitis: Excess oil production and skin irritation can lead to itching, flaking, and scabs.

-• Psoriasis: This autoimmune condition creates red, scaly patches that may crack and form scabs.
+• Scalp Psoriasis: This autoimmune condition creates red, scaly patches that may crack and form scabs.

-• Fungal Infections: Conditions like ringworm can cause scaly, itchy patches on the scalp.
+• Fungal Infections: Conditions like ringworm can cause scaly, itchy patches of skin on the scalp.

 • Contact Dermatitis: Allergies to hair dyes, shampoos, or other products can trigger inflammation and scabbing.